Date: 26 July 2015. Finding Your Boat

 Trust me: having a boat that

-doesn't move under her own power is not fun.
-It's a feeling
+does not move under her own power is not fun.
+It is a feeling

 of powerlessness, and dependency.
 And worry too: what if a

-storm comes and I cannot move to safety?!?
+storm comes and I cannot move my Seaweed to safety?!?

 list.
 For me, my ideal boat included a private cabin for sleeping.
 I

 also wanted a shower separate from the head.
-And too, I wanted open
+And too, I wanted her to

-So, you've refreshed your memory on the previous articles.
+So, you have refreshed your memory on the previous articles.
 Good

 Next, go online and seek every